-PART C - SITING FACTORS: Standard Performance Criteria Response Compliance Traffic, Access and Safety on public roads c. the number of vehicle crossings in a street; d. traffic, pedestrian and cyclist conflict; e. interference with public transport facilities; and and after hours.
+PART C - S SITING FACTORS: Standard Performance Criteria Response Compliance Traffic, Access and Safety and cyclist conflict; e. interference with public transport facilities; and f. the loss of "on- provides ample parking available to the use during and after hours.
 The premises itself utilises shared parking spaces with the brewery on site as well as street parking.
-A parking survey recently conducted for the adjoining brewery concluded that parking space occupancy rates are Yes and patrons to utilise despite the increase of patrons.
-The report went on the identify that there are approximately 425 on and off-street car parking spaces available for the proposed development in its normal business operations.
+A parking survey recently conducted Yes utilise adequate off street despite the increase of patrons.
+The report went To site and design on the identify that there facilities are approximately 425 on and off-street car parking spaces available for the proposed development in normal business its operations.